reach-sh/reach-lang/docs/dev/src/tut/overview/index.md

 + Line 2 specifies that this program will be compiled with strict mode, which enables unused variable checks.
 + Line 4 defines the main export from this program. `main` is the default used by Reach.
 + Line 4 also specifies that it is an application.
-+ Line 5 specifies that the program identifier `{!reach} A` will represent the Alice participant.
++ Line 5 specifies that the program identifier `{!rsh} A` will represent the Alice participant.
 + Lines 6 and 7 specify the interface between Alice's participant and frontend.
 In this case, Alice's frontend must provide a number called `request` and a string called `info`.
-+ Line 9 specifies that the program identifier `{!reach} B` will represent the Bob participant.
++ Line 9 specifies that the program identifier `{!rsh} B` will represent the Bob participant.
-+ Lines 10 and 11 specify the interface for Bob, which includes a function named `want`, that takes a number and returns `{!reach} null`, as well as a function named `got`, that receives the information.
++ Lines 10 and 11 specify the interface for Bob, which includes a function named `want`, that takes a number and returns `{!rsh} null`, as well as a function named `got`, that receives the information.
 + Finally, line 13, deploys the DApp.